Can Chickens Eat Tomatoes? All You Need to Know!

 1. Choose Ripe Tomatoes

-Firstly, selecting the right tomatoes is most important.
+The most important step is choosing the right tomatoes.
 Always start with a ripe, red, and soft tomato.

 Unripe, green tomatoes contain solanine, which is toxic to chickens.
 Ripe tomatoes are safe because they do not contain solanine.